 Brittany Murphy also undertook a lot of work as a voice actor, lending to her voice to the animation sitcom King of the Hill and the feature animation Happy Feet.

 In late 2009, Brittany Murphy abandoned production of The Caller.
 The movie was being filmed in Puerto Rico.
 Murphy was replaced by Rachelle Lefevre, to play the lead role opposite Stephen Moyer.
 Brittany Murphy's last film before her death was Abandoned, a thriller/drama that also stars Dean Cain and Mimi Rogers.
 The films scheduled 2010 release was maintained following the news of Murphy's passing.

-In the 1990s, Brittany Murphy was in a band named Blessed Soul, along with another actor, Eric Balfour.
+Music: In the 1990s, Brittany Murphy was in a band named Blessed Soul, along with another actor, Eric Balfour.
 She also released a track with the producer Paul Oakenfold in 2006, 'Faster Kill Pussycat'.

 For the soundtrack to Happy Feet, Murphy covered Queen's 'Somebody to Love' and Earth, Wind & Fire's 'Boogie Wonderland'.